JDBC Tutorials - Herong's Tutorial Notes

 This tutorial shows you how to use SQLCMD, a command line client tool, to run SQL statements on your local SQL Server databases.

-When "sqlcmd" is started and connected to a SQL Server, it will you to enter statements or commands.
+When "sqlcmd" is started and connected to a SQL Server, it will allow you to enter statements or commands.
 You can enter one or more statements in one or more lines to form a Transact-SQL statement batch.

-C:\>sqlcmd -S localhost -U sa -P HerongYang
+-S localhost\SQLEXPRESS -U sa -P HerongY@ng

 1> SELECT DB_NAME();